Real-time temperature monitoring with LavinMQ

 - Navigate to CloudAMQP.
 Sign up for an account, or if you already have one, log in.

-- Once you are logged in, you will be on your dashboard.
+- Once you are logged in, you will be con the control panel.
 Click the “Create New Instance” button.

 - For a basic IoT project or a proof-of-concept, the free Loyal Lemming plan is perfect.
 Select this plan to proceed.